How to claim cost of living help from the government

 Cost of living payments

 The government will provide additional cost of living payments for vulnerable people, Hunt revealed in the Autumn Statement.
 It will be £900 for people on means-tested benefits, £300 for pensioners, and £150 for people receiving disability benefits.
-You can find out whether you are eligible for a cost of living payment and what you have to do if you haven’t received yours yet here.

 This is offered in Scotland to provide a safety net for people on low incomes.
 These include crisis grants and community care grants.
 You can apply online through your local council’s website.